NJMRgit/STTM/README.md

 python3 sttm --portable
 ```

-The backend script can also be called directly:
+The backend script can also be called directly if installed to ~/.local:

 ```
-./blsw auto        # Apply mode based on current time ./blsw morning     # Force a specific mode
+blsw auto        # Apply mode based on current time blsw morning     # Force a specific mode blsw noon blsw afternoon blsw evening blsw night
-./blsw noon
-./blsw afternoon
-./blsw evening
-./blsw night
 ```

 ## Quick Install